Restoration work at Oxburgh Hall continues

 Work has begun on an ambitious project to restore elements of Oxburgh Hall's Victorian architectural additions and gardens.

-If you’re visiting during 2017 you’ll notice that Oxburgh Hall will have scaffold erected in the inner courtyard.
+If you’re visiting this year you’ll notice that Oxburgh Hall will have scaffold erected in the inner courtyard.
 It will be a scene not too dissimilar to one from the 19th century, when the 6th Baronet and his son last carried out work of this scale.

 During this time the house will be open as usual, as well as the garden and estate.